Subscribe to updates from SGA

 Quick builds and demonstration projects

 Quick-builds, also known as demonstration projects or tactical urbanism projects, are temporary, low- cost improvements that test changes to street design, allowing communities and transportation departments to try new ideas and gather feedback about a tangible redesign concept before proposed changes are made permanent.
 They also provide elected officials a low-risk method to see how their community reacts before committing to a permanent solution or policy change.
 But every single one of these projects also incorporated proven methods to reduce crashes, injuries, and fatalities, documented by the Federal Highway Administration (FHWA).

-The Washington Complete Streets Leadership Academy was conducted in partnership with the Washington Department of Transportation (WSDOT) and Washington Department of Health (DOH) and Washington Transportation Improvement Board (TIB).
+The Washington Complete Streets Leadership Academy was also conducted in partnership with the Washington Department of Transportation (WSDOT) and Washington Department of Health (DOH) and Washington Transportation Improvement Board (TIB).